Vy187/cyber_security_notes/Sec+ Notes.md

 ### 2A: Threat Actors
 #### Vulnerability, Threat Actors, and Risk
-Vulnerability is a weakness that could be triggered accidentally or exploited intentionally to cause a security breach.
+$\color{#a5d6ff} {Vulnerability}$ is a weakness that could be triggered accidentally or exploited intentionally to cause a security breach.

-Threat is the potential for an entity to exploit a vulnerability and breach security.
+$\color{#a5d6ff} {Threat}$ is the potential for an entity to exploit a vulnerability and breach security.
 A threat can have an intentional motivation or be unintentional.

-The person or thing that poses the threat is called a threat actor/agent*.*
-Risk is the level of hazard posed by vulnerabilities and threats.
+$\color{#a5d6ff} {Risk}$ is the level of hazard posed by vulnerabilities and threats.
 When a vulnerability is identified, the risk is calculated as the likelihood of it being exploited by a threat actor and the impact that a successful exploit would have.

 #### Attributes of Threat Actors
-Internal/External Threat Actor refers to the degree of access a threat actor possesses before initiating an attack.
+$\color{#a5d6ff} {Internal/External\ Threat\ Actor}$ refers to the degree of access a threat actor possesses before initiating an attack.
 An external threat actor has no standing privileges, while an internal actor has been granted some access permissions.
 An external actor may perpetrate an attack remotely or on-premises.

+$\color{#a5d6ff} {Threat\ actor}$ is a person or entity responsible for an event that has been identified as a security incident or as a risk.

-Level of sophistication/capability refers to a formal classification of the resources and expertise available to a threat actor.
+$\color{#a5d6ff} {Level\ of\ sophistication/capability}$ is a formal classification of the resources and expertise available to a threat actor.
 At the highest level, a threat actor might use non-cyber tools such as political or military assets.

-Resources/Funding refers to the ability of threat actors to draw upon funding to acquire tools and personnel and develop novel attack types.
+$\color{#a5d6ff} {Resources/Funding}$ is the ability of threat actors to draw upon funding to acquire tools and personnel and develop novel attack types.

 #### Motivations Of Threat Actors
 The general strategies that a threat actor could use to achieve an objective:
-* Service disruption—a type of attack that compromises the availability of an asset or business process.
+* $\color{#a5d6ff} {Service\ disruption}$—a type of attack that compromises the availability of an asset or business process.
-* Data exfiltration—the process by which an attacker takes data stored inside a private network and moves it to an external network.
+* $\color{#a5d6ff} {Data\ exfiltration}$—the process by which an attacker takes data stored inside a private network and moves it to an external network.
-* Disinformation—an attack type that falsifies an information resource normally trusted by others.
+* $\color{#a5d6ff} {Disinformation}$—an attack type that falsifies an information resource normally trusted by others.

 Motivation is the threat actor's reason for perpetrating the attack.
 The three main types of motivation for threat actors:
 * Financial Motivations
-- Blackmail is demanding payment to prevent the release of information.
+    - $\color{#a5d6ff} {Blackmail}$ is demanding payment to prevent the release of information.
-- Extortion is demanding payment to prevent or halt an attack.
+    - $\color{#a5d6ff} {Extortion}$ is demanding payment to prevent or halt an attack.
-- Fraud is falsifying records.
+    - $\color{#a5d6ff} {Fraud}$ is falsifying records.
 * Chaotic Motivations
 * Political Motivations

 #### Hackers and Hacktivists
-Hacker refers to someone who breaks into computer systems or spreads viruses, ethical hackers prefer to think of themselves as experts on and explorers of computer security systems.
+$\color{#a5d6ff} {Hacker}$ refers to someone who breaks into computer systems or spreads viruses, ethical hackers prefer to think of themselves as experts on and explorers of computer security systems.

-- Black Hat is an unauthorized hacker operating with malicious intent.
+Black Hat is an unauthorized hacker operating with malicious intent.

-- White Hat is an authorized hacker engaged in penetration testing or other security consultancy.
+White Hat is an authorized hacker engaged in penetration testing or other security consultancy.

-An unskilled attacker is someone who uses hacker tools without necessarily understanding how they work or having the ability to craft new attacks.
+An $\color{#a5d6ff} {unskilled\ attacker}$ is someone who uses hacker tools without necessarily understanding how they work or having the ability to craft new attacks.

-A hacktivist is a threat actor motivated by a social issue or political cause.
+A $\color{#a5d6ff} {hacktivist}$ is a threat actor motivated by a social issue or political cause.

 #### Nation-State Actors
-A nation-state actor is a threat actor supported by the resources of its host country's military and security services.
+A $\color{#a5d6ff} {nation-state\ actor}$ is a threat actor supported by the resources of its host country's military and security services.

-Advanced Persistent Threat (APT) refers to an attacker's ability to obtain, maintain, and diversify access to network systems using exploits and malware.
+$\color{#a5d6ff} {Advanced\ Persistent\ Threat\ (APT)}$ refers to an attacker's ability to obtain, maintain, and diversify access to network systems using exploits and malware.

 #### Organized Crime and Competitors
-Organized crime is a threat actor that uses hacking and computer fraud for commercial gain.
+$\color{#a5d6ff} {Organized\ crime}$ is a threat actor that uses hacking and computer fraud for commercial gain.

 #### Internal Threat Actors
-Internal threat is a type of threat actor assigned privileges on the system that cause an intentional or unintentional incident.
+$\color{#a5d6ff} {Internal\ threat}$ is a type of threat actor assigned privileges on the system that cause an intentional or unintentional incident.

-*A* whistleblower *is someone with an ethical motivation for releasing confidential information.*
+A whistleblower is someone with an ethical motivation for releasing confidential information.

-An unintentional or inadvertent insider threat is a threat actor that causes a vulnerability or exposes an attack vector without malicious intent.
+An $\color{#a5d6ff} {unintentional/inadvertent\ insider\ threat}$ is a threat actor that causes a vulnerability or exposes an attack vector without malicious intent.

-Shadow IT is computer hardware, software, or services used on a private network without authorization from the system owner.
+$\color{#a5d6ff} {Shadow\ IT}$ is computer hardware, software, or services used on a private network without authorization from the system owner.

 ### 2B: Attack Surfaces
 #### Attack Surface and Threat Vectors
 The attack surface is all the points at which a malicious threat actor could try to exploit a vulnerability.
 Any location or method where a threat actor can interact with a network port, app, computer, or user is part of a potential attack surface.

-A threat vector is a specific path by which a threat actor gains unauthorized access to a system.
+A $\color{#a5d6ff} {threat\ vector}$ is a specific path by which a threat actor gains unauthorized access to a system.

 #### Vulnerable Software Vectors
-Vulnerable software contains a flaw in its code or design that can be exploited to circumvent access control or to crash the process.
+$\color{#a5d6ff} {Vulnerable\ software}$ is a weakness in the software that could be triggered accidentally or exploited intentionally to cause a security breach.

-- Unsupported systems and applications are reasons that vulnerable software will be exposed as a threat vector.
+$\color{#a5d6ff} {Unsupported\ systems}$ refers to the product life cycle phase where mainstream vendor support is no longer available.
+Unsupported systems and applications are reasons that vulnerable software will be exposed as a threat vector.
-    Product life cycle phase where mainstream vendor support is no longer available.
 A strategy for dealing with unsupported apps that cannot be replaced is to isolate them from other systems.

 #### Network Vectors
 An exploit technique for any software vulnerability can be classed as remote or local.